Norwich University: Sullivan Museum and History Center

 One of the newer buildings on the campus, the Sullivan Museum was opened on January 22, 2007.
 The building is named after General Gordon R. Sullivan (ret.), Norwich class of 1959 and former U.S. Army Chief of Staff.
 The Sullivan Museum houses state-of-the-art conservation, storage, and display facilities for the wide variety of Norwich University artifacts and memorabilia.
 Items currently displayed cover a wide spectrum of Norwich history, including uniforms worn by Alden Partridge and Alonzo Jackman to pieces from more recent history.

 Students and organization

 Norwich University has more than 4,000 students, including over 2,500 traditional undergraduate students and more than 1,500 in the university's online programs, which includes nearly 800 graduate students and over 700 in undergraduate degree-completion programs.
 As of 2018, Norwich University has 162 full-time faculty and more than 200 part-time faculty.
 In attendance in 2018 are 81 international students and scholars and exchange students, representing 30 countries.

 Concurrent service for cadets in reserve components is permitted.
-Some students serve with either the Vermont National Guard or the Vermont State Guard 3rd Battalion based out of the Vermont National Guard Armory in nearby Berlin, Vermont.
+Some students serve with either the Vermont National Guard or 3rd battalion of the 172nd Infantry Regiment based out of the Vermont National Guard Armory in nearby Berlin, Vermont.